How to Combine Cells in ExcelJan 25, 2023

 How do I concatenate cells in Microsoft Excel?

-To concatenate multiple cells, you must select the cells you want to be combined and then choose 'merge cells' from the 'Home' tab of the ribbon.
+To concatenate multiple cells, select the cells you want to be combined and then choose 'merge cells' from the 'Home' tab of the ribbon.
 Your multiple cells will now be represented as one merged cell with all combined data intact.

 Want to Make Excel Work for You?
 Try out 5 Amazing Excel Templates & 5 Unique Lessons